 Brexit: where do we stand?

-The United Kingdom will leave the European Union – a process known as 'Brexit’ – on 29 March 2019.
-The UK and the EU have negotiated the terms of Brexit.
-And they will continue to discuss their future relationship.
+The United Kingdom will leave the European Union – a process known as 'Brexit’.
+The UK and the EU have negotiated the terms of Brexit, but the agreement has not been approved on all sides.
+After Brexit is a fact, the UK and the EU will continue to discuss their future relationship.

 The draft agreement covers a range of issues, including:

 - the rights of EU citizens in the UK and British nationals in the EU (for the moment, little – if anything – will change for these people);

 - the amount the UK will contribute to the EU budget (and for how long);

 - the border between Ireland and Northern Ireland;